2021 NCAA bracketology: March Madness predictions by Andy Katz

 In Katz's latest predicted bracket for 2021, North Carolina is projected to make the field as a No. 10 seed.
 Duke is not in the projected field.

-Kentucky, which won the 2012 national championship and lost in the 2014 national championship, isn't in the tournament picture for Katz after starting 8-13.
-Michigan State, which has made every NCAA tournament since 1998 and which is the last Big Ten team to win the national championship, is not in Katz's latest projected tournament field, as the Spartans are 11-9 (5-9 Big Ten).
+Kentucky, which won the 2012 national championship and lost in the 2014 national championship, isn't in the tournament picture for Katz.
+Michigan State, which has made every NCAA tournament since 1998 and which is the last Big Ten team to win the national championship, is a No. 11 seed in Katz's latest projected tournament field.

 Here's Katz's full field of 68: